The Range of Light National Monument

 Our primary goal is to protect the federal land between Yosemite and Kings Canyon National Parks by creating the Range of Light National Monument.
 We've been working on this project for more than seven years; it is endorsed by 153 businesses and organizations, 200 scientists, 20 members of the House, the Democratic National Committee and the California Democratic Party.

-Spotlight on Science: A Closer Look
+Spotlight on Fire Science: A Closer Look